lambdaclass/starknet-replay/profiler-sdk/STARKNET.md

 # Starknet Profiling

-This crate provides an example on how to process samples for a transaction replay with cairo native.
+This crate provides an example on how to process samples for a transaction replay with Cairo Native.

 ## Obtaining a Profile